microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 I'm assuming beyond the EAP, we're also collecting this data and in good time, will provide more guidance and standards on SCU usage patterns and what ***is and isn't a SCU/workflow.***

-## Onboarding Considerations
+## Onboarding

 You can provision Copilot for Security within the [standalone experience](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-1-recommended-provision-capacity-through-copilot-for-security) or in [Azure](https://learn.microsoft.com/en-us/security-copilot/get-started-security-copilot#option-2-provision-capacity-in-azure).
-If your organization requires tags to deploy Azure resources, use **[this ARM template](https://github.com/seanstark/azure-tools/tree/main/copilotforsecurity)** to add tags during the deployment.
+If your organization requires tags to deploy Azure resources, use **[this ARM template](https://github.com/seanstark/azure-tools/tree/main/copilotforsecurity)** to add tags during deployment.

 While there are technically no prerequisites, you'll need an Azure subscription and Microsoft Entra ID (Entra ID is required to authenticate your users).
 We also recommend allowing prompt evaluation anywhere with available GPU capacity for optimal results.
-By default, all users are **contributors** (this may vary according to existing user permissions).
-It's also worth mentioning that **the provisioning user is the owner.** Contributors cannot update data sharing options, manage SCUs, view the usage dashboard, and may only manage and publish custom plugins or upload files when allowed.
+By default, ***all users are contributors*** (this may vary according to existing user permissions) and ***the provisioning user is the owner.*** Contributors cannot update data sharing options, manage SCUs, view the usage dashboard, and may only manage and publish custom plugins or upload files when allowed.

-I recommend starting by using Promptbooks.
+I recommend starting with Promptbooks.
 You can easily add tags, edit, share, run, and set the level of access to "Just me" or "Anyone in my organization."
 You can even create your own.
 Learn more about how to create your own Promptbooks **[here](https://learn.microsoft.com/en-us/security-copilot/build-promptbooks).** It's also critical to monitor SCU usage to manage costs and avoid disruptions.
 Learn more about how to monitor your usage **[here](https://learn.microsoft.com/en-us/security-copilot/manage-usage).**

 Lastly, experiment with uploading your organizations own DOCX, MD, PDF, and TXT files.
 You can upload files up to 20 MB in total.
 Copilot for Security reasons over files to generate more relevant and specific responses.
 Learn more about uploading your own files **[here](https://learn.microsoft.com/en-us/security-copilot/upload-file).**